TabLeak: Tabular Data Leakage in Federated Learning: Further Experiments

 Differential privacy (DP) has recently gained popularity, as a way to prevent privacy violations in FL~\citep{Abadi2016,Zhu2019}.
 Unlike, empirical defenses which are often broken by specifically crafted adversaries~\citep{Balunovic2021}, DP provides guarantees on the amount of data leaked by a FL model, in terms of the magnitude of random noise the clients add to their gradients prior to sharing them with the server~\citep{Abadi2016,Zhu2019}.
 Naturally, DP methods balance privacy concerns with the accuracy of the produced model, since bigger noise results in worse models that are more private.
-In this subsection, we evaluate \OurMethod{}, and the Cosine baseline against DP defended gradient updates, where zero-mean Gaussian noise is added with standard deviations $0.001$, $0.01$, and $0.1$ to the client gradients.
+In this subsection, we evaluate \OurMethod{}, and Inverting Gradients~\citep{Geiping2020} against DP-inspired defended gradient updates, where zero-mean Gaussian noise is added with standard deviations $0.001$, $0.01$, and $0.1$ to the client gradients.
+Note that this defense does not lead to DP guarantees, as the gradients are not clipped prior to adding noise.
+Nevertheless, this method is in line with prior works on gradient leakage~\cite{Zhu2019,Dimitrov2022,Dimitrov22}.
 We present our results on the Adult, German Credit, Lawschool Admissions, and Health Heritage datasets in \cref{fig:dp_adult}, \cref{fig:dp_german}, \cref{fig:dp_lawschool}, and \cref{fig:dp_health}, respectively.
-Although both methods are affected by the defense, our method consistently produces better reconstructions than the baseline method.
-However, for high noise level ($\sigma = 0.1$) and larger batch size both attacks break, advocating for the use of DP defenses in tabular FL to prevent the high vulnerability exposed by this work.
+Although both attack methods are affected by the defense, our method consistently produces better reconstructions than the baseline method.
+However, for high noise level (standard deviation $= 0.1$) and larger batch size both attacks break, advocating for the use of DP-inpsired defenses in tabular FL to prevent the high vulnerability exposed by this work.